harshaislive/trello_ai_voice/README.md

 - Create the venv with a Python that has access to system certificates.

 **Do NOT disable SSL verification in production.**

+### Schema Validation Errors with LLM or MCP Tools

+If you encounter errors such as `invalid_function_parameters`, `Invalid schema for function`, or similar messages from the LLM or MCP server, it usually means your tool schema is not valid or not compatible with the LLM's requirements.

+- Double-check your tool's JSON schema in `mcp_servers.yaml` or your MCP server configuration.
+- Ensure all required fields, types, and nested schemas are correct and follow the [JSON Schema specification](https://json-schema.org/).
+- For OpenAI function calling, see [OpenAI Function Calling docs](https://platform.openai.com/docs/guides/function-calling).
+- Refer to the official documentation of the MCP server you are using for the correct schema format and requirements.

+**Tip:** Most issues are due to missing `type` fields, incorrect `items` in arrays, or using non-standard fields like `optional` instead of the `required` array.

 ## Acknowledgements